cade-vs/perl-web-reactor/README.md

       * Session storage (data store on filesystem, database, remote or vmem)
       * HTML creation/expansion/preprocessing
       * Page actions/modules execution (can be skipped if custom HTML prep used)

+HTTP PARAMETERS NAMES
+    WR uses underscore and one or two letters for its system http/html parameters.
+Some of the system params are:

+      _PN  -- html page name (points to file template, restricted to alphanumeric) _P   -- page session
+      _R   -- referer (caller) page session

+    More details about how those params are used can be found below.

+USER SESSIONS
+    WR creates unique session for each connected user.
+The session is kept by a cookie.
+Usually WR needs justthis cookie to handle all user/server interaction.
+Inside WR action code, user session is represented as a hash reference.
+It may hold arbitrary data.
+"System" or WR-specific data inside user session has colon as prefix:

+      # $reo is Web::Reactor object (i.e. context) passed to the action/module code
+      my $user_session = $reo->get_user_session();
+      print STDERR $user_session->{ ':CTIME_STR' };
+      # prints in http log the create time in human friendly form

+    All data saved inside user session is automatically saved.
+When needed it can be explicitly with:

+      $reo->save();
+      # saves all modified context to disk or other storage

+PAGE SESSIONS
+    Each page presented to the user has own session.
+It is very similar to the user session (it is hash reference, may hold any data, can be saved with $reo->save()).
+It is expected that page sessions hold all context data needed for any page to display properly.
+To preserve page session it is needed that it is included in any link to this page instance or in any html form used.

+    When called for the first time, each page request needs page name (_PN).
+    Afterwards a unique page session is created and page name is saved inside.
+At this moment this page instance can be accessed (i.e. given control to) only with a page session id (_P):

+      $page_sid = ...; # taken from somewhere
+      # to pass control to the page instance:
+      $reo->forward( _P => $page_sid );
+      # the page instance will pull data from its page session and display in
+      # its last known state

+    Not always page session are needed.
+For example, when forward to the caller is needed, you just need to:

+       $reo->forward_back();
+       # this is equivalent to
+       my $ref_page_sid = $reo->get_ref_page_session_id();
+       $reo->forward( _P => $ref_page_sid );

+    Each page instance knows the caller page session and can give control back to.
+However it may pass more data when returning back to the
+    caller:

+       $reo->forward_back( MORE_DATA => 'is here', OPTIONS_LIST => \@list );

+    When new page instance has to be called (created):

+       $reo->forward_new( _PN => 'some_page_name' );

 PROJECT STATUS
     At the moment Web::Reactor is in beta.
 API is mostly frozen but it is